BelledonneCommunications/flexisip-account-manager/INSTALL.md

 > **Warning** Do not create a cache of your configuration (using `artisan config:cache`) if you have a multi-environnement setup.
 > The cache is always having the priority on the variables set in the configuration files.

-## Multiple .env option

-To do so, configure several web servers virtualhosts and set a specific `APP_ENV` environnement variable in each of them.

-Note that if `APP_ENV` is not set FlexiAPI will directly use the default `.env` file.

-FlexiAPI will then try to load a custom configuration file with the following name `.env.$APP_ENV`.
-So for the previous example `.env.foobar`.

-You can then configure your instances with specific values.

-    INSTANCE_COPYRIGHT="FooBar - Since 1997"
-    INSTANCE_INTRO_REGISTRATION="Welcome on the FooBar Server"
-    INSTANCE_CUSTOM_THEME=true
-    …

 ## Custom theme

-If you set `INSTANCE_CUSTOM_THEME` to true, FlexiAPI will try to load a CSS file located in `public/css/$APP_ENV.style.css`.
+If you enable the Custom CSS Theme option to true in the Space administration panel, FlexiAPI will try to load a CSS file located in `public/css/$space_host.style.css`.
 If the file doesn't exists it will fallback to `public/css/style.css`.

 You can find an example CSS file at `public/css/custom.style.css`.